Today is my dad’s birthday.

 I ran my third half-marathon on Saturday.
 As with the one in February, I dedicated it to him.
 It was a tough race.
 Hot, hot, hot, and with a big ol’ bridge we crossed twice.
 There were long stretches of hot pavement with traffic going by and no shade whatsoever.
 If not for all the cups of cold water I dumped on my head at every water stop, plus a couple of volunteers with water hoses to squirt us, I honestly don’t think I’d have finished.
 Knowing I had that “#endALS” race bib on my back helped me keep going when hitching a ride back sounded really appealing.

 I was doing well through about mile 8 and even thought it might be possible to beat my personal best.
 But then a pounding heat-induced headache kicked in, and I just plain ran out of gas.
 The fact I’d been up since 4:30AM (because of the drive to Sunset Beach + having to be there at least an hour early for transport from the parking area to the starting line) meant that by the end of the race it had been 5 hours since I’d eaten real food.
-I’m a little person with a fast metabolism and I always eat relatively shortly before going for a run so when combined with the heat, I’d used up everything I had.
+Combined with the brutal heat, I’d simply used up everything I had.

 Running has taught me more about perseverance than anything else in my life thus far.
 I learn something every time I lace up, and I think that’s what keeps me coming back to it even after a crappy race like this.